bugs-z/test/README.md

 The primary purpose of this GitHub repo is to show what's behind PentestGPT in order to build trust.

-You can run PentestGPT locally, but the RAG system, plugins, and more will only work with proper and complex configuration.
+You can run PentestGPT locally, but the plugins and more will only work with proper and complex configuration.

 ## Local Quickstart